Open Resource Discovery

 Summary

-Typically, ORD is used to describe APIs and Events, but it also supports higher-level concepts like Entity Types (Business Objects) and Data Products (beta).
-With Integration Dependencies the potential use of external resources can be stated, too.
+ORD can describe APIs, Events and higher-level concepts like Entity Types (Domain / Business Objects) and Data Products.
+With Integration Dependencies the use of external resources can be stated.
 In case that the standardized concepts or attributes are not sufficient, there are extensibility attributes and Capabilities.
-All of the described artifacts share a high-level taxonomy, grouping concepts, and have many types of relationships, so we get a well connected metadata graph.
+All of the described artifacts can share relationships, taxonomy and grouping concepts, enabling a well connected metadata graph.

 By adopting ORD, an application will implement a single-entry point (Service Provider Interface) that can be used to discover and crawl the relevant information / metadata.
 The information can be used to build metadata registries / catalogs and do runtime inspection of actual system landscapes.